Health and Safety Quick Links

 Provider Compliance:

 Provider compliance reviews ensure that providers meet the requirements set out by the Ohio Department of Developmental Disabilities (DODD).
-Reviews are conducted by DODD and take place at the end of the provider’s term license or at least once every five years.
+Reviews are conducted by DODD and take place at the end of the provider’s term license, or at least once every five years.
 Reviews can also be initiated or as needed.

 For more information regarding compliance visit the compliance review protocol page on DODD’s site.

-QARN, or Quality Assessment Registered Nurse:
+Quality Assessment Registered Nurse (QARN):

-Continued Coordination of Services and Monitoring
+Continued Coordination and Monitoring of Services

 - Learn more about Service Coordination